zedarus/zedarus-tool-kit/README.md

   ```

   This returns `true` if second chance popup is pesented (and so you need to wait for player's choice before finally entering game over state), and `false` if not and you can safely enter final game over state in that case.
 Callback should be a method that receives `bool` parameter.
 If parameter is `true` then second chance should be activated.
 If `false` then user decinded not use second chance.
+  :exclamation: Please not that it is important to pass `adBlock` object – this should be a UI invisible image object that lays on top of all your UI and blocks user's clicks while ad is loaded and displayed.

 ##### Double Coins Popup